textcreationpartnership/A02062/README.md

 ##Content Summary##

 #####Body#####

-An answere to maister Smyth seruaunt to the kynges most royall maiestye, and clerke of the Quenes gr
+1. An answere to maister Smyth seruaunt to the kynges most royall maiestye.
+And clerke of the Quenes graces counsell / though most vnworthy.

 #####Back#####
-An answere to maister Smyth seruaunt to the kynges most royall maiestye, and clerke of the Quenes gr **Types of content**
+¶ Imprinted at London by me Rychard Bankes / Cum priuilegio ad imprimendum solum.
+And be to be solde **Types of content**

   * There are 95 **verse** lines!